-This is truly a red diamond in the crown, the name used by the Chinese for the gojiberry.
-Grown on plantations along the floodplains of the Yellow River for more than 600 years, the gojiberry has been used in traditional Chinese medicine for nearly 2,000 years.
-One of the more interesting myths surrounding the berry is of Li Qing Yuen who was said to have consumed red diamonds daily and lived to the age of 252.
+This is truly a red diamond in the crown, the Chinese name for the goji berry.
+Grown on plantations along the floodplains of the Yellow River for more than 600 years, the goji berry has been used in traditional Chinese medicine for nearly 2,000 years.
+One of the more interesting myths surrounding the berry is Li Qing Yuen, who was said to have consumed red diamonds daily and lived to 252.
 (1678-1930).
-Check out our Sip Locally Tea Journey blog post about this man, and a post about how Green Tea makes you happier.
+Check out our Sip Locally Tea Journey blog post about this man and a post about how Green Tea makes you happier.

-Carefully picked or shaken from the trees, gojiberries are dried in full sun, dehydrating over a period of 48 hours.
-Rich in nutrients, minerals, and amino acids, gojiberries have very high levels of Vitamin C, Vitamin E, and beta carotene.
-The gojiberry is said to boost your immune system, help fight infection, relieve insomnia, and, oh yeah, forgetfulness.
-Best of all, it tastes really good.
+Carefully picked or shaken from the trees, goji berries are dried in full sun, dehydrating over a period of 48 hours.
+Rich in nutrients, minerals, and amino acids, goji berries have very high Vitamin C levels, Vitamin E, and beta carotene.
+The goji berry is said to boost your immune system, help fight infection, relieve insomnia, and, oh yeah, forgetfulness.
+Best of all, it tastes delicious.

 Drink lots of this tea and expect to live a long and happy life.